stepanove/vrx_playground/README.md

 At the moment it just allows to run the simulation in a devcontainer, control WAM-V with a joystic or via Gazebo's telop GUI.
 There are configs and launch files for Nav2 stack (based on tutorial [Navigating using GPS Localization](https://docs.nav2.org/tutorials/docs/navigation2_with_gps.html)), it even works somehow, but don't expect too much.

+The easiest way to run this project is to use VSCode.
+There is a devcontainer configuration and tasks for building and launching the simulation.
+Alternatively you can build and start it from VSCode terminal using something like this:
 ```
 colcon build --merge-install --symlink-install
 source install/setup.bash && ros2 launch playground playground.launch.py